-1. Fully consistent with the Mission and Purpose Statement for the City Of Grand Island.
-"Enhance the quality of life in the Grand Island Community, to recognize the vitality and diversity of our neighborhoods, and to promote development by providing effective and responsive services through vision, respect and courtesy."

-2. Enhance quality of life for Grand Island citizens by providing needed services while limiting growth in government budget and size.

-3. Make City government clearly and directly accountable to its citizens within the framework of intergovernmental rights and responsibilities.
+- 1. Fully consistent with the Mission and Purpose Statement for the City Of Grand Island.
+"Enhance the quality of life in the Grand Island Community, to recognize the vitality and diversity of our neighborhoods, and to promote development by providing effective and responsive services through vision, respect and courtesy." - 2.
+Enhance quality of life for Grand Island citizens by providing needed services while limiting growth in government budget and size. - 3.
+Make City government clearly and directly accountable to its citizens.